jmaldutyte/ML_enzyme_design/README.md

-# Biomatter Machine Learning enzyme design assignment
+# Machine Learning enzyme design assignment

 I. The task, given data and files (all but amino acid encodings can be find in this repository):